Easily reusable, endlessly recyclable, an introduction to the benefits of aluminum the “Miracle Metal”

 Yes, studies show that aluminum was found to be the most sustainable beverage packaging today.

 Aluminum carries immense versatility by being durable, increasing safety, yet lightweight enough to increase fuel efficiency.
 Where would air and space travel be without aluminum?
-From the Wright Brothers’ aluminum engine for their first flight to today’s laptops, smartphones, and tablets, aluminum is there allowing the Magic Metal to be recycled infinitely.
+From the Wright Brothers’ aluminum engine, opens in a new tab for their first flight to today’s laptops, smartphones, and tablets, aluminum is there allowing the Magic Metal to be recycled infinitely.

 Image source: Air and Space.
 Wright Brothers’ Aluminum Engine.